MitchellBradley1/FinalProject/SRS.md

   * **Rationale:** This is very important so the customer can scroll through to see different veiws and see what shoes they want to look at and buy
   * **Testing:** Put a random image to see if it shows up and then the actaul picture of the product

+  Darwin Peraza:
-   **ID: req-trendList:**
+*   **ID: req-trendList:**
- **Description:** This trending list would work like Amazon's shoppers like you love scroll section but keep track of the click through rates of all the products and then push the most popular ones.
+ *  **Description:** This trending list would work like Amazon's shoppers like you love scroll section but keep track of the click through rates of all the products and then push the most popular ones.
- **Type:** Non-functional
+ *  **Type:** Non-functional
- **Priority** This is a five
+ *  **Priority** This is a five
- **Rationale** This is a low prioriy because while it is a nice feauture that would push sales on a site, it isn't needed and doesn't change the functionality of the site.
+ *  **Rationale** This is a low prioriy because while it is a nice feauture that would push sales on a site, it isn't needed and doesn't change the functionality of the site.
- **Testing:** This requirement could be tested by clicking on items in specific orders/amounts and seeing whether or not they appear on the list.
+ *  **Testing:** This requirement could be tested by clicking on items in specific orders/amounts and seeing whether or not they appear on the list.

-**ID: req-wishList**
+*  **ID: req-wishList**
- **Description:** This is a wishlist similar to Amazon, it creates a list of things you want and pushes and email when that thing is on sale/cheaper.
+ *  **Description:** This is a wishlist similar to Amazon, it creates a list of things you want and pushes and email when that thing is on sale/cheaper.
- **Type:** Non-functional
+ *  **Type:** Non-functional
- **Priority:** This is a four
+ *  **Priority:** This is a four
- **Rationale** This allows people to continue to come back to our store when their favorite things go on sale but doesn't affect the main functionality itself.
+ *  **Rationale** This allows people to continue to come back to our store when their favorite things go on sale but doesn't affect the main functionality itself.
- **Testing**: See when an items price is lowered that an email notificaiton is sent and that wishlist items are kept in list.
+ *  **Testing**: See when an items price is lowered that an email notificaiton is sent and that wishlist items are kept in list.

-**ID req-UserAccount**
+*  **ID req-UserAccount**
- **Description:** This is a create account page that takes email and password login **Type:** Functional
+  *  **Description:** This is a create account page that takes email and password login
+ *  **Type:** Functional
- **Priority:** This is a two
+ *  **Priority:** This is a two
- **Rationale** This is important as an account allows for things like cart and wishlist among other functionalities to work, also fosters customer loyalty.
+ *  **Rationale** This is important as an account allows for things like cart and wishlist among other functionalities to work, also fosters customer loyalty.
- **Testing:** You could test by making sure the user is in the database when created.
+ *  **Testing:** You could test by making sure the user is in the database when created.

 ## Constraints

 Ben Jansson constraints: 1) Using HTML for the website, while using html to create the website using a programming language might be better but would take a lot longer.
 2) Another constraint might be to figure out what kind of shoe we want to sell mens, womens, kids, sytle, sports etc.

+Darwin Peraza:
-**Developer Experience:**  When it comes to flask and python I have little experience leading to our vision not being completed exactly the way we want.
+*  **Developer Experience:**  When it comes to flask and python I have little experience leading to our vision not being completed exactly the way we want.
-**Version Control:** Version control is very hard for inexperienced github users, this can create issues in our work and delay it.
+*  **Version Control:** Version control is very hard for inexperienced github users, this can create issues in our work and delay it.

 In this section, you should list any constraints that you have for the project.
 Each group member must supply at least two constraints.
 These can be constraints on the project itself, the software system, or the stakeholders.
 Constraints can be anything that limits the scope of the project.
 For example, that this project's template code is written using Flask and Python constitutes a constraint on the backend of the project.
 Constraints can also be things like the required timeline of the project.
 Be creative.